gaehlerm/SoftwareEngineering/README.md

 // reread and rewrite this chapter?

 "When a politician greets you: 'How are you?' and a nurse asks you 'How are you?', these are totally different questions, even though they sound and spell exactly the same." - Mel Conway

+"The complexity of your code should be at most as complex as the problem space it inhabits and no greater." - David Whitney

 [https://github.com/ddd-referenz/ddd-referenz/blob/master/manuscript/] [https://youtu.be/kbGYy49fCz4]